Anatomy of a Content Refresh

 Why you should do a content refresh

 We already talked a bit about how content refreshes maximize your content’s ROI.
 They also save time – it’s easier to revise than to build from scratch.
-These are both perfectly good reasons to refresh existing content, and they speak to the #1 reason refreshes matter: they improve your SEO and your content’s rankings, thereby improving your organic search traffic.
 But why else might you want to refresh existing content?

 One reason is to simply update or improve outdated information.
-Think anyone’s noticed the COVID information on your website predates Omicron?
+Think anyone’s noticed the COVID information still on your website?
 Google has definitely noticed.
 Keeping content updated with relevant, accurate info is a great reason to refresh it.
 This goes double for our COVID example, which falls into the “Your Money Your Life” (YMYL) content category that Google pays extra attention to.

 Another reason to refresh content is to account for new competitors.
 Perhaps your competitors are trying to draft off your content strategy, jumping onto the first page for keywords you previously had to yourself.
-Stay ahead of them by refreshing your existing content.
 You can also address search intent that may have changed with the entry of a new competitor (perhaps you have a new AI-based competitor and need to address why your business remains better than the robots.)

 Finally, you may consider updating your content to specifically incorporate inclusive language.
 Inclusive writing practices make sure your content honors and respects everyone in your intended audience (and everyone else too).